What, When, Where and How Questions about this site. Is this website the right one for you? Start here to answer that question.

-This site only asks you to type in your name and email address without encryption when making Comments to posts.
-Therefore, there is no encryption on these two pieces of information.
-Your name (real or false) will appear in the comments section.
+This site only asks you to type in your name and email address when making Comments to posts and it is encrypted.
+If you login using Facebook or Twitter, that information is verified at those sites using an API Gateway unique to this website.
+Facebook and Twitter use their own encryption during your login.
+Your name will appear in the comments section.
 But, email addresses do not appear.
-Use of your email is for the prevention of spam in the Comments section.
+Your email is used solely to prevent spam in the Comments section.

 This site uses Google Ads and participates in (pays) Google Ads to attract visitors to this website from other websites.
 In addition, revenue also occurs through affiliate agreements this site has with other businesses.
 Google selects advertisers who they believe sell products that may be of interest to our site visitors.